Climate and Nature Bill: Local councils

-Some commentators have called for similar UK legislation to simultaneously address climate, nature and public health challenges.
-Others, such as WWF-UK, have proposed legislation to tackle a "triple challenge" of climate, nature and food security via a similarly joined up approach.

 Opposition and criticism

-According to The Guardian, before the 24 January debate, Labour Ministers "insisted" on the removal of bill clauses that would have required the UK to meet the targets agreed to at COPs and other international summits.
-A Labour source was quoted as saying that the bill, as it stood, would have "forced the Government to renegotiate" its international climate change agreements.
+According to The Guardian, before the 24 January 2025 debate of Savage's bill, Labour Ministers "insisted" on the removal of clauses that would have required the UK to meet the targets agreed to at COPs and other international summits.
+A Labour source was quoted as saying that the bill, as it stood, would have "forced the Government to renegotiate" its international climate agreements.

-Many Conservatives—including Andrew Bowie—object to the bill's proposed citizens' assembly—arguing that it would "bind" Ministers to follow an "unelected and unaccountable" body's recommendations, which they see as "undemocratic".
-However, not all Conservatives are opposed to citizens' assemblies.
-Former Secretary of State for Business, Alok Sharma, welcomed Climate Assembly UK's work and report as "[representing] the very best of civil society, [showing] the benefits of working with a dedicated group that's been given time and information to consider complex issues in full".
+Many Conservatives, including Andrew Bowie, objected to the bill's proposed citizens' assembly; arguing that it would "bind" Ministers to follow an "unelected and unaccountable" body's recommendations, which they saw as "undemocratic".
+However, not all Conservatives were opposed to such assemblies.
+Former Secretary of State for Business, Alok Sharma, welcomed Climate Assembly UK's work as representing "the very best of civil society", and showing "the benefits of working with a dedicated group that's been given time and information to consider complex issues in full".

-Opposing the bill in 2025, the National Federation of Builders said that, despite its "noble cause", the bill is likely to have "negative, unintended consequences that may cause more harm than they solve".
+Opposing the bill in 2025, the National Federation of Builders said that, despite its "noble cause", the bill was likely to have "negative, unintended consequences that may cause more harm than they solve".

 Right wing commentators via GB News, Daily Sceptic, and Spectator opposed the bill ahead of its second reading, though assertions that its enactment would "decimate the UK economy" lack detailed substantiation.
 Some (former) members of Reform UK and the Heritage Party voiced their opposition on social media, urging MPs to reject the bill due to perceived "threats" to jobs, property rights, and economic stability.
-Such skepticism to the bill was largely anecdotal and is not representative of broader public opinion.

-The Countryside Alliance, which also opposes the bill, noted that many of these "attacks" were misinformed and "ill-founded", and stated that—though the Alliance supports decarbonisation and nature restoration—plans for achieving those aims "must be both viable and capable of maintaining public support, particularly from rural communities, [and the bill] is neither".
+Such scepticism to the bill was largely anecdotal, and not representative of broader public opinion.
+For example, the Countryside Alliance, which opposed the bill, noted that many of those "attacks" were misinformed and "ill founded", stating that—though the Alliance supports decarbonisation and nature restoration—plans for achieving those aims "must be both viable and capable of maintaining public support, particularly from rural communities, [and that the bill] is neither".

+Rupert Read via the Climate Majority Project criticised the bill's 2025 defeat as a failure to "address systemic risks", such as the potential collapse of the AMOC, and has since pivoted to "strategic adaptation" as an alternative to Zero Hour's legislative approach.
+Another critic has argued that the bill, as amended in early 2025 by its parliamentary sponsor, should have retained its specific temperature targets and per capita carbon budgets.

+Conservative party

+At the bill's second reading on 24 January, Shadow Minister Andrew Bowie said that the Conservative Party could not support the bill as it "misunderstands" energy markets and governance, and may "damage" Britain's prosperity and security.
+Bowie also commented that "whilst respecting those supporting it, [the] bill is deeply flawed, would leave Brits poorer, undermine our democratic process, and damage our energy security".
+The Conservative Environment Network director, Sam Hall, said that, whilst "respecting" the aspirations of the bill to accelerate environmental action, "the [Labour] Government should focus on meeting existing Conservative-enacted targets".